AA Ireland

 AA Ireland Ltd is an automotive services company in Ireland, founded in 1910.
 It provides rescue services, personal lines insurance, and travel, technical and information services.
-The company was formerly part of The AA, the British automobile association, but was separated in 2016 after AA Ireland was sold to Carlyle Cardinal Ireland, and in October 2020, it was sold on to Melior Equity Partners.
+The company was formerly part of The AA, the British automobile association, but was separated in 2016 after AA Ireland was sold to Carlyle Cardinal Ireland, and in October 2020, it was sold on to Further Global Capital Management.

 Company and history

 AA Ireland employs over 500 people and its head office is located at Maryland House, Dublin, with its Rescue Centre based in the city centre and central patrol garage located at Naas Road, Dublin.

 AA Ireland was historically part of the same group as The AA in the UK.
 However, it was sold in August 2016 to the American investment group Carlyle Cardinal Ireland (CCI), separating it from AA plc.

 AA Ireland provides emergency rescue for members in their home and on the road, sells insurance for over 225,500 Irish customers and breakdown cover for 300,000.
 Its branded rescue product, AA Membership, is held by over 300,000 members, giving the AA a market share of 85% in the market for those motorists who choose and purchase rescue cover.
 Through its breakdown service, The AA attends about 120,000 car break downs every year, with 80% of these being fixed on the spot.
 The AA also provides breakdown assistance to fifty percent of new cars as part of their warranty, in association with ARC Europe.
 AA Patrols are located nationwide.